 When the Germans occupied Albania in September 1943, Refik asked his parents to hide the Mandil family.
 Refik’s father, Vesel Veseli immediately agreed and traveled to Tirana to bring the Mandil family back to their home.
 The trip took days, they hid during the day and traveled at night.

 Hamid began sheltering the Ben Joseph family in the fall of 1943, which included Joseph, his wife, Ruzhica, and his sister, Finica, in Tirana.
 Hamid’s 14-year-old brother, Xhemal, also traveled to Tirana to bring the Ben Joseph family back to his home in Kruja.

 From November 1943 until liberation in October 1944, the Veseli family sheltered the Mandil and the Ben Joseph families in a small room above their barn.
 While the adults had to remain hidden, seven-year-old Gavra Mandil and five-year-old Irena Mandil were dressed as Muslim villagers, allowing them to live openly in the village.
 Despite the many hardships, the entire Veseli family took care of the daily needs of the seven Jews they were hiding.

 After the war, the Mandils returned to Novi Sad, where they reopened their photography studio.
 In 1946, Refik Veseli joined the Mandil family in Novi Sad to complete his training with Mosa Mandil.
 The Mandils immigrated to Israel in 1948 and the Ben Josephs moved to Brazil.

 Vesel Veseli and his wife died years ago.
 The Jewish Foundation for the Righteous provided financial support to Hamid, Refik, and Xhemal.
-Refik Veseli died in 2000 and Hamid Veseli died in 2009.
-Xhemal will be 91 in December 2020.
+Refik Veseli died in 2000, Hamid Veseli died in 2009., and Xhemal died in February 2022.